Whitney McVeigh in Conversation

 SCS: I’m glad that you found your voice with the poetry and included it in this exhibition.

 The Family Bedroom where you’ve placed two Mother and Child drawings was conceived by the 3rd Marquess and his architect as a dedication to marriage and family – the marital bed is ornate besides which a cradle sits poignantly with an icon of a mother and child hanging above.
 A mural of St. Margaret, the epitome of piety, runs around the room.
 The carved ceiling is decorated with the inter-marital crests of each family and a rope representing the longevity of love and marriage curls between them.
 In comparison to this idealisation I’m interested in the reality that you present of motherhood, the sweat and pain and sometimes solitude.

 WM: One of the drawings is brutal in a way, motherhood is multi-layered and the drawings, even though they represent the carrying of a child, at the same time represent the complexities that come with raising a child, whether it’s the millions of thoughts around us or the doubts and uncertainties.
-The right hand drawing is fragmented; the left one, which is more solid and sculptural, suggests a sense of protection and yet at the same time it appears raw and brutal and possibly vulnerable – so there’s a juxtaposition that’s happening in these works.
+The right hand drawing is fragmented; the left one, which is more solid and sculptural, suggests a sense of protection and yet at the same time it appears vulnerable – so there’s a juxtaposition that’s happening in these works.